anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 > [!IMPORTANT]
 > Intune for Education only supports iOS device enrollment for devices bought through Apple Automated Device Enrollment.
 For more information about Automated Device enrollment and Apple School Manager, see the [Apple automated device enrollment support site](https://go.microsoft.com/fwlink/?linkid=2142075&clcid=0x409).

-## Add an MDM Push certificate
+## Add an MDM push certificate
-An Apple MDM Push certificate sets up a secure connection between your Intune and Apple School Manager account.
+An Apple MDM push certificate sets up a secure connection between your Intune and Apple School Manager account.
 When connected, Intune can continually sync and manage your Apple devices and apps.

 1. Sign in to the Intune for Education Portal.
 2. Select **Tenant settings**.
 3. Select **MDM push certificate** > **Create certificate**.
 4. Follow the onscreen instructions on the **Create MDM Push Certificate** page.
-You will be required to visit the Apple Push Certificates portal to create an MDM push certificate.
+You'll need to visit the Apple Push Certificates portal to create an MDM push certificate.
 Sign in to the Apple Push Certificates portal with your school's Apple ID, not your personal one.
 After you download the certificate file from Apple, return to Intune for Education to complete the remaining fields on this page.
 5. Select **Save** to create the certificate in Intune for Education.

 The push certificate expires every 365 days.
 The certificate is needed to connect Intune for Education to your Apple School Manager account, so [you'll need to renew it yearly](renew-ios-certificate-token.md).